-Our traveling ‘museum in a van’ program brings museum learning activities to 4-year-old kindergarten groups all over metropolitan Melbourne and regional Victoria.
+Our travelling ‘museum in a van’ brings rich museum learning experiences to 4-year-old kindergarten groups all over metropolitan Melbourne and regional Victoria.

 Choose from four presentations

 Learn about Australia's unique wildlife with mounted specimens from the Museum Victoria collection.

 Australia is home to some of the most interesting animals in the world.
 This program teaches children about the lives and habits of our favourite mammals, birds and reptiles.

 Through this session children will become biologists and use their senses of sight and hearing to identify animals and sort animals by habitat.

 Learn about the fascinating world of bugs and the extraordinary things bugs can do.
 Live bugs such as goliath stick insects will come along with us for the journey.